 Show and Tell in year 1 happens once a week on a Tuesday during class assembly.
 Each child will get one opportunity each term to bring something in and an updated timetable will be sent out at the start of every term.

 You will have received a show and Tell timetable with the date of your child show and tell and their ‘group’ highlighted.
 They are welcome to bring in any show and tell, however it is always nice to have topic related items bought in.

-Count to twenty, forwards and backwards, beginning with 0 or 1, from any given number
+Count to fifty, forwards and backwards, beginning with 0 or 1, from any given number

 Given a number, identify one more or one less

 Identify and represent numbers using objects and pictorial representations including the number line, and use the language of: equal to, more than, less than (fewer), most, least

 Represent and use number bonds and related subtraction facts within 20